-Specific legacy: A gift of a specific item for example jewellery, paintings or other property.
+Specific legacy: A gift of a specific item for example jewellery, paintings, or other property.

-Contingent gift: A gift that is dependent on something else happening, for example that a child reaches a certain age before the gift is made to charity.
+Contingent gift: A gift that is dependent on something else happening, for example, that a child reaches a certain age before the gift is made to charity.

 Life interest: A gift that is for someone’s benefit during their lifetime, such as house for someone to live in until they die.

 We all know how important it is to make sure that we look after the ones we love, and this doesn’t stop after we have gone.
-Making a Will and keeping it updated through changes in our lives and circumstances is so important as without one, there’s no guarantee that your money, home or treasured possessions will go where you want them to.
+Making a Will and keeping it updated through changes in our lives and circumstances is so important as without one, there’s no guarantee that your money, home, or treasured possessions will go where you want them to.

 Not planning ahead by writing a Will can lead to considerable stress for loved ones left behind at what is likely to be an upsetting time.
 It can also mean high legal costs for family members.

-By setting your affairs in order, you ensure that your assets are properly shared with those you wish to receive gifts and can help to reduce the impact that inheritance tax and residential care fees can have on your estate.
+By setting your affairs in order, you ensure that your assets are properly shared with those you wish to receive gifts to and can help to reduce the impact that inheritance tax and residential care fees can have on your estate.
 Once you have made provision for your loved ones, you may wish to consider supporting Carers in Hertfordshire in your Will.
 For guidance about including us in your Will, please download our Legacy document.

 Donating or arranging a collection in memory of someone special who has died is a positive way to remember them and celebrate their life.
-Your gift could help give unpaid carers essential support and access to education, mentoring and time to themselves away from caring.
+Your gift could help give unpaid carers essential support and access to education, mentoring, and time to themselves away from caring.